LEHP829388/Building_Apollo/README.md

-# v_1.0
+# Apollo software v1.0

-Free Open Source Foot Health Software
+Apollo is Free Open Source Health Software for Human Hardware

+Whitepaper in progress - v1.0 published on block 840,000

 A proof of work protocol for restoring strong, mobile, resilient, painfree feet (aka healthy feet)

-Peer validated foot health software for human hardware

-Whitepaper in progress - v1.0 published on block 840,000

 Peer validated software.
 Don't trust us.
 Run the software and verify for yourself